lullimat/idea.deploy/README.md

 **Changes are being pushed quite frequently.
 Please, keep on checking for updates.**

 1. **The Jupyter notebook for the reproducibility of the results contained in [https://arxiv.org/abs/2105.08772](https://arxiv.org/abs/2105.08772) "A Mesoscale Perspective on the Tolman Length" is ready!**
 2. **The Jupyter notebook for the reproducibility of the results contained in [https://arxiv.org/abs/2112.02574](https://arxiv.org/abs/2112.02574) "Mesoscale Modelling of the Tolman Length in Multi-component Systems" is ready!
 The Jupyter notebook has only been tested in the 'devel' branch of 'idea.deploy'.
-Make sure you type in the terminal ```git checkout devel``` before using it.**
+Make sure you type in the terminal from the root directory of 'idea.deploy' the command ```git checkout devel``` before using it.**

 Thanks for passing by!
 If you are visiting this repository it is likely because of the first two preprints making use of it (see below).